 Despite the requirement to have travel insurance for a working holiday, there are still many people every year who consider not purchasing it.
 Here are the most common excuses, debunked.

 A new requirement was introduced in November 2016 for visa-exempt visitors flying to Canada – the eTA.
 Read on for what this means for IEC working holiday participants as well as regular visitors to Canada.

 Flagpoling is a completely legal process to activate a new immigration status.
 The process involves leaving Canada, being refused entry into the USA and then re-entering Canada.
 If you…

 Living in Canada on the IEC program and planning to visit the USA?
-If you’re from one of the countries with the Visa Waiver Program, it’s pretty easy.…
+Here’s everything you need to know about visiting the USA while on the IEC.

 Everything you need to know about arriving in Vancouver for the start of your working holiday, including activating an IEC work permit.